WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

 Number of messages reported = 9</pre>

-Googling the WCF errors with HTTP/1.1 and Error 503 results in lots of information on reconfiguring your IIS. Â I'm not convinced this is the issue so I soldiered on...
+Googling the WCF errors with HTTP/1.1 and Error 503 results in lots of information on reconfiguring your IIS.
+I'm not convinced this is the issue so I soldiered on...

 When I procmon on 'BrokerAgent.exe' I see a few curious entires that maybe associated with '<span style="font-family: 'Courier New', Courier, monospace; font-size: x-small;">System.NullReferenceException</span>' (aka, not found) and those are some permissions stating that access is denied to some registry keys and/or some 'Name Not Found' on some CLSID items.